elilleshi/MIDI-Keyboard/README.md

 - midi_final_proj/play_note.vhd
   - midi_final_proj/rom_lut.vhd

-For more about this project, see "ES4 Final Project Writeup".
+For more about this project, see "ES4 Final Project Writeup.pdf".